doctrine/orm/docs/en/reference/events.rst

 .. note::

-    Note that Licecycle Callbacks are not supported for Embeddables.
+    Lifecycle Callbacks are not supported for :doc:`Embeddables </tutorials/embeddables>`.

 .. configuration-block::